rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-0-an-overview.md

 Note that no decoding algorithm can be provided for the level-order traversal.
 That is because the sequence of level values in level-order is does not allow to reliably determine the parent of a node.

+Note that no encoding and decoding algorithms will be provided for the reversed pre-order and the reversed post-order tree traversals.
+That is because these merel differ in the order in which child nodes are visited/appended.